apache/hudi/website/blog/2021-08-23-s3-events-source.md

 ## Advantages

 - **Decoupling**: Every step in the pipeline is decoupled.
 The two sources can be started independent of each other.
+We imagine most users run a single deltastreamer to get all changes for a given bucket and can fan-out multiple tables off that.
 - **Performance and Scale**: The previous approach used to list all files, sort by modification time and then filter based on checkpoint.
 While it did prune partition paths, the directory listing could still become a bottleneck.
 By relying on change notification and native cloud APIs, the new approach avoids directory listing and scales with the number of files being ingested.
 - **Reliability**: Since there is no longer any dependency on the max modification time and the fact that S3 events are being recorded in the metadata table, users can rest assured that all the events will be processed eventually.
 - **Fault Tolerance**: There are two levels of fault toerance in this design.
 Firstly, if some of the messages are not committed to the S3 metadata table, then those messages will remain in the queue so that they can be reprocessed in the next round.
 Secondly, if the incremental puller fails, then users can query the S3 metadata table for the last commit point and resume the incremental puller from that point onwards (kinda like how Kafka consumers can reset offset).